Line 1 Yonge–University: One-person train operation

 Between 2021 and 2022, the TTC transitioned its Line 1 trains to one-person train operation (OPTO), which removes the secondary guard member – stationed at the rear end of the trains – who operated the doors.
-This change leaves only the subway drivers at the front to play the dual role of both driving the train and operating the doors.
-OPTO was already in place on Line 3 Scarborough and Line 4 Sheppard.
+This change leaves only the subway drivers at the front to fill the dual role in 2023.
 OPTO went into effect between St. George and Vaughan Metropolitan Centre stations in November 2021, and was rolled out on the rest of the line effective November 20, 2022.